 Buying a round-trip ticket is simply impossible for everyone.
 You might be in a bad situation speaking in monetary terms.

-As a precaution, I get proof of onward travel before travelling to any country.
+As a precaution, I get proof of onward travel before traveling to any country.
 I would ask you to do the same.

 The only issue is they take up to 24 hours to deliver the flight tickets.
 You can get it in 3 hours as well, but you need to pay up.